 Iceland is quickly becoming one of the most obsessed-over travel destinations, and there’s no better way to discover this incredible country than on a road trip!
-And, despite the impossibly chilly image of winter in Iceland, it’s actually one of the best times to explore: there are fewer crowds, prices drop during the off-season, and it’s the only time the Northern Lights are visible (read more about driving the Ring Road during winter in this post).
-Here are all the details from the 8-day road trip we took around southern Iceland in December 2016, including driving times, our favourites stops, where to stay, and what activities to book.
+Despite the impossibly chilly image of winter in Iceland, it’s actually one of the best times to explore: there are fewer crowds, prices drop during the off-season, and it’s the only time the Northern Lights are visible (read more about driving the Ring Road during winter in this post).
+Here are all the details from the 8-day road trip we took around southern Icelandand everything you need to know for your own adventure, including driving times, our favourites stops, where to stay, and what activities to book.
 I hope it inspires you to check out this magical part of the world next winter!

 Day 1: Keflavík to Reykjavik/Hvolsvöllur